untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

   lsinitrd ~/images/dracut.initrd
   lsinitrd --unpack ~/images/dracut.initrd

-4. update the modules tree in the UVM disk image
+5. update the modules tree in the UVM disk image
 ------------------------------------------------

   ut-qemu-update-modules -f ~/images/stretch-uvm.qcow2 -p ~/images/modules-$version/lib/modules/$version -v $version

-5. boot a UVM instance
+6. boot a UVM instance
 ----------------------

-You will be using the kernel and initrd produced earlier; you also need to specify the LAN interface on your host via -n, and a local port to be used as the QEMU socket (default is 12345):
+You will be using the kernel and initrd produced earlier; you also need to specify the bridge interface on your host via -i, and a local port to be used as the QEMU socket (default is 12345):

-  ut-qemu-run -u -f ~/images/stretch-uvm.qcow2 -k ~/images/bzImage -i ~/images/dracut.initrd -n eth0 -p 12345
+  ut-qemu-run -u -f ~/images/stretch-uvm.qcow2 -k ~/images/bzImage -i ~/images/dracut.initrd -b br0 -c br10

 This will spawn an SDL (graphical) window with your qemu VM, and leave you with the QEMU monitor in the calling shell.